 Simple Cluster vs Individual-Level Randomized Trials

-It is well known that simple cluster randomized trials have less statistical power than individual-level randomized trials because of correlation within clusters.
+It is well known that simple CRTs have less statistical power than individual-level RCTs because of correlation within clusters.
 Specifically, in a trial designed to determine whether there is a significant difference between interventions A and B on response Y, randomization at the cluster level to either A or B would require a larger sample size to obtain the same statistical power as randomization at the individual level.
 The magnitude of loss of statistical power is related to the cluster size, the balance of cluster sizes, and the correlation within the clusters.

 For a given sample size, statistical power increases as the number of clusters increases.
 This makes intuitive sense, in that as the number of clusters increases, the size of the clusters decreases toward 1, or individual-level randomization.
 Moreover, as the cluster sizes become more imbalanced, statistical power decreases (Eldridge et al, 2009).
 Also, as correlation within a given cluster increases, power decreases.
 If there were no intracluster correlation, the power would be the same as with individual-level randomization.